-- If you're hanging them, Command hooks work wonders (there really doesn't seem to be an occasion where Command hooks or strips don't work).
+- If you're hanging them, Command hooks work wonders.
+(There really doesn't seem to be an occasion where Command hooks or strips don't work in a dorm.)

 I'm a sucker for paper lanterns, especially those with lights in them.
 They add such a calming vibe to rooms, and make use of highly-available ceiling real estate.
-Of course, they are potential fire hazards, and as such, are not allowed in most dorms, so try them without the lights, or see below for some lantern-esque replacements.
+Of course, they are potential fire hazards, and as such, are not allowed in most dorms, so try them without the lights, or buy a string light version as seen below:

 Some of Our Paper Lantern Picks:

 Products, clockwise from top left: Paper Lantern Set - Urban Outfitters, Snowflake LED String Lights - Rejuvenation, Printed Paper Lantern Pendants - Urban Outfitters, Multi-Size Ball String Lights - Target

 - Stick a Command hook onto the ceiling and tie the lantern string to it (or make a loop with the lantern string and tie that to the hook with another piece of string).

 - Ribbon is really cute for hanging lanterns, especially white ribbon.
 Try wire-lined ribbon for sturdy construction.